 This modern interpretation of the El Primero from 1969 features a slate grey sunray dial that is beautiful but somewhat busy.
 The dial features silver-toned recessed chronograph registers, faceted rhodium-plated applied markers with superluminova, faceted hands also with superluminova, a running seconds register at 9, a 30-minute chrono-register at 3, a 12-hour chrono-register with integrated moon-phases indicator at 6, a date aperture between 4 and 5, a day of the week aperture at 10 and a month aperture at 2 o'clock.
 The 10 and 2 o'clock faceted markers have been replaced by two beautiful stars on relief, the silver-toned flange features a tachymeter scale and its red chrono hand provides the perfect amount of contrast to the dial.

 The beating heart inside this watch is the complex and delicately finished automatic Zenith calibre 410.
 The number of the calibre gives this watch its name.
 This advanced and very accurate calibre is composed of 390 parts and 31 jewels and provides a power reserve of 50 hours while beating at a frequency of 36,000 vph —5 Hz.
 The calibre is fully visible via the display case back.
-One interesting thing about this calibre, is that the time is set by pulling the crown out to the first position, while the date is set by pulling it out to the second position.
+One interesting thing about this calibre for those of you not familiar with it, is that the time is set by pulling the crown out to the first position, while the date is set by pulling it out to the second position.

 This sporty yet elegant chronograph is fitted with a matte black alligator strap with protective rubber lining and a very comfortable triple folding clasp designed to look like a pin buckle.
 The clasp features the Zenith star on relief with brushed and polished accents.